jamie120/MS2-Soma-Post-Production-Services/README.md

 * Offering audio uploading functionality directly from the site would be a good idea to improve the customer journey.
 This could be achieved by embedding a html form which POSTs data to a server.

+# Bugs and Fixes to implement

+* **Modal Style** - Using iPad (Safari Browser) the modal displays differently, buttons are disproportionate in size.
+* **Social Media Icons** - Icons sitewide currently link to their respective social service homepage.
+These would need to link to corresponding business page.
+* **Logo/Banner/Navbar** - Reduce size (height) to take up less space, adjust logo in photo editing software to remove white background.
+This will allow for styling the banner with a dark theme, in line with the rest of the site.
+* **Audio Examples** - Link different audio files from Soundcloud.com accross the various service pages, to showcase the business accordingly.
+* **Contact Email** - The contact email address is fictional on the contact page, this address would need to be set up to make the mailto: feature on the contact page functional.

 # Technologies Used